isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ![Normal parameter passing table](./param-passing-normal.png "Normal parameter passing")

 **For an "output-only" value:** Prefer return values to output parameters.
 This includes large objects like standard containers that use implicit move operations for performance and to avoid explicit memory management.
-A return value is harder to miss and harder to misuse than a `T&` (an in-out parameter).
+A return value is self-documenting, whereas a `&` could be either in-out or out-only and is liable to be misused.
 If you have multiple values to return, [use a tuple](#Rf-T-multi) or similar multi-member type.

 ##### Example